Peppone98/Simulations_Recoverin/membr_Rec/README.md

 - The box is extended in one direction, as can be noted from the starting `.gro` file: `9.06166   9.06166  14.98092`.

 From the "molecule library" of charmm-gui, we can get the meaning of the misterious residues:
 - `DGPC`: DI-GADOLEIC-PHOSPHATIDYLCHOLINE.
-We have 260 residues with this name.
+- `DGPE`: DI-GADOLEIC-PHOSPHATIDYLETHANOLAMINE
+- `DGPS`: DI-GADOLEIC-PHOSPHATIDYLSERINE.
+Together with the previous two species, we have 260 residues.
 These atoms represent the membrane!
-- `GLM`: myristoylated glycine N-terminal.
+- `GLM`: myristoylated glycine N-terminal

 ![Alt text](DI-GADOLEIC-PHOSPHATIDYLCHOLINE.png)